Jean Lafitte: Shifting attitudes

 Governor William C.C.
 Claiborne took a leave of absence in September 1810, leaving Thomas B. Robertson as acting governor.
 Robertson was incensed by Lafitte's operation, calling his men "brigands who infest our coast and overrun our country".
-The residents of New Orleans were grateful to the Lafittes for providing them with luxuries otherwise prevented from importing by the embargo.
+The residents of New Orleans were grateful to the Lafittes for providing them with luxuries otherwise prevented from being imported by the embargo.
 When Claiborne returned to office, he was relatively quiet on the subject.

-On June 18, 1812, the United States declared war on Britain.
+On June 18, 1812, the United States declared war on Great Britain.
 Britain maintained a powerful navy, but the United States had little naval power.
-The US built warships to operate on the Great Lakes but in other areas supplemented its navy by offering letters of marque to privately-owned armed vessels.
+The US built 13 warships in upstate New York to operate on the Great Lakes, but in other areas supplemented its navy by offering letters of marque to privately owned armed vessels.

 New Orleans issued six such letters, primarily to smugglers who worked with Lafitte at Barataria.
 The smugglers often held letters of marque from multiple countries, authorizing them to capture booty from differing nations.
 They submitted booty from captured British ships to the American authorities at New Orleans, and booty from all other ships was often channeled for sale on the markets through Lafitte's operation.